ttaalle/multi-modal-vehicle-Re-ID/README.md

                         query
 To propose a stronger baseline, this version has been added bag of tricks(Random erasing augmentation, Label smoothing and BNNeck) as [Strong ReID-baseline](https://github.com/michuanhaohao/reid-strong-baseline).

+### train
+You can run these commands in `.sh` files for training different datasets of differernt loss.
+You can also directly run code sh `*.sh` to run our demo after your custom modification.
+'python3 train.py --config_file='softmax_triplet.yml' MODEL.DEVICE_ID "('your device id')" DATASETS.NAMES "('rgbir')" OUTPUT_DIR "('your path to save checkpoints and logs')"'